astrolabsoftware/fink-broker/docs/user_guide/available-services.md

 ## Early classification

 This service operates from the database and connects to external database such as the CDS Strasbourg, and perform real-time classification for known objects based on incoming alert positions on sky.
 The idea is to classify the alerts into 2 big classes: known objects vs unknown objects.
 And for known objects, we want to retrieve known information such as the name and type of the object.

 It is a standard problem of cross-match, but in real-time!
-In order to not rely on hard-coded catalogs, we will connect to remote databases, and query them with the data in our alerts (ra/dec-based).
-Fink uses the CDS [X-Match](http://cdsxmatch.u-strasbg.fr/) service, and the SIMBAD bibliographical database (updated each day).
+In order to not rely on hard-coded catalogs, Fink connects to remote databases, and query them with the data in our alerts (ra/dec-based).
+Fink uses the CDS [X-Match](http://cdsxmatch.u-strasbg.fr/) service, and the SIMBAD bibliographical database (updated every day).
+It requires a bit of tweaking so avoid overcrowding the CDS servers with too many requests.
+The idea is to send a list of alerts at once.
+The list is generated inside each micro-batch.

 To start classifying the alerts from the database, just launch:

 ```bash
 ./fink start classify > classify.log &